timkaing/Spellista/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Motivation
+## Introduction

-Created during a week long intensive, I wanted to learn more about Spotify's API and how I could use it to curate a personalized playlist.
+Spellista was a result of a week long hackathon at the school I attended.
+My goal was to develop my first webapp and learn more about Spotify's API.

-## Screenshots
+## Features

-Coming Soon
+- Create a playlist
+- Calculate mood
+- Populate playlist
+- Share playlist

 ## Tech/Framework Used

 - Node.js
 - Express
 - Spotify API
-- Pug
+- Materialize

 ## API Reference